 -Course is extremely well designed, where even the short holes are interesting.
 There are no 'throwaway' holes here.
 Perfect example of this is 15, a very short hole along a road.
 Shot could have been pretty boring, but the green is on a huge slope so you either can go for a dangerous birdie putt or play it safe and go for par.

 -Big open field right next to the course for warming up.
-Basket for 18 is right by the start and can be used as a warm up pin for putting.
+Warm up putting basket also available.

 -Short tees on a lot of holes (2,5,6,9,12,13,18) , most notably 12, so you don't have to throw over the water (as much).